FSPinho/hc-challenge/README.md

 ### 2. Back to AngularJS.

 Write a simple front-end in AngularJs to show a list of reports using the Django API that you did.
 Also, add a select box with the list of all users.
 Once you select an user, you should show only the reports related to this user.
-The reports list, each item should show all informations, including author, supervisors and the responses.
+On the reports list, each item should contains all informations, including author, supervisors and the responses.

 Feel free to make the front-end looks beautiful, it is not requried, but will give you extra points.